svroonland/rezilience/README.md

 - [Combining policies](#combining-policies)
   * [Usage](#usage-4)
 - [Credits](#credits)

 ## About

-`rezilience` is a ZIO-native collection of utilities for making asynchronous systems more resilient to failures.
+`rezilience` is a ZIO-native collection of policies for making asynchronous systems more resilient to failures.

 It is inspired by [Polly](https://github.com/App-vNext/Polly), [Resilience4J](https://github.com/resilience4j/resilience4j) and [Akka](https://doc.akka.io/docs/akka/current/common/circuitbreaker.html).

-It consists of:
+It consists of these policies:

 * `CircuitBreaker`
 * `Bulkhead`
 * `RateLimiter`
 * `Retry`

-## Benefits over other libraries
+## Features / Design goals
+* Type-safety: all errors that can result from any of the `rezilience` policies are encoded in the method signatures, so no unexpected RuntimeExceptions.
-* `rezilience` allows you to use your own error type (the `E` in `ZIO[R, E, A]`) instead of forcing your effects to have `Exception` as error type
+* Support for your own error types (the `E` in `ZIO[R, E, A]`) instead of requiring your effects to have `Exception` as error type
-* `rezilience` is lightweight, using only ZIO fibers and not spawning threads or blocking
+* Lightweight: `rezilience` uses only ZIO fibers and will not create threads or blocking
-* It integrates smoothly with ZIO and ZIO libraries without prescribing any constraints and with type inference (as much as possible)
+* Resource-safe: built on ZIO's `ZManaged`, any allocated resources are cleaned up safely after use
+* Thread-safe: all policies are safe under concurrent use.
+* ZIO integration: some policies take for example ZIO `Schedule`s and `rezilience` tries to help type inference using variance annotations
+* Metrics: all policies (will) provide usage metrics for monitoring purposes
+* Composable: policies can be composed into one overall policy
+* Discoverable: no syntax extensions or implicit conversions, just plain scala

 ## Installation